-To send an acknowledge, the link issues an ImmReq during packet reception.
+To send an acknowledge, the link issues an ImmReq during or immediately after packet reception.
 This ensures that the ACK_RESPONSE_TIME requirement is met and that other nodes do not detect a subaction gap.
 After the packet ends, the PHY immediately takes control of Serial Bus and asserts grant on Ctl[0:1].
 If the packet header CRC passed, the link transmits an acknowledge.
-Otherwise, the link asserts idle on Ctl[0:1] for two SClk after observing grant on Ctl[0:1].
+Otherwise, the link asserts idle on Ctl[0:1] for two SClk cycles after observing grant on Ctl[0:1].

-NOTE-Though highly unlikely, it is conceivable that more than one nodes may perceive (one correctly, the others mistakenly) that an incoming packet is intended for them and all issue acknowledge requests before checking the CRC.
+NOTE-Although unlikely, more than one node may perceive (one correctly, the others mistakenly) that an incoming packet is intended for it and issue an immediate request before checking the CRC.
 The PHYs of all nodes would grab control of the bus immediately after the packet is complete.
-This condition causes a temporary, localized collision of DATA_PREFIX somewhere between the PHYs intending to acknowledge while all the other PHYs on the bus would see DATA_PREFIX.
+This condition would cause a temporary, localized collision of DATA_PREFIX somewhere between the PHYs intending to acknowledge while all the other PHYs on the bus would see DATA_PREFIX.
 This collision would appear as "ZZ" line state and would not be interpreted as a bus reset.
-The mistaken node(s) drops their request(s) as soon as they have checked the CRC and the spurious "ZZ" line state vanishes.
+The mistaken node(s) should drop their request(s) as soon as they check the CRC; the spurious "ZZ" line state would vanish.
 The only side-effect of such a collision might be the loss of the intended acknowledge packet, which would be handled by the higher layer protocol.